Make a day out of 'Hamilton' in London

 You wouldn’t usually think of a royal palace as “cute”, but that really is exactly what Kew Palace is.
 Nestled within Kew Gardens (one of London’s loveliest attractions), it’s like a dolls’ house with its terracotta façade and cosy proportions.
 You can also visit the kitchen block and Queen Charlotte’s Cottage (yes, the Queen Charlotte from Bridgerton), where the first kangaroos to come to Britain in 1796 were kept.

-George III is represented a petulant buffoon in the musical but, although he took the loss badly, he was in fact magnanimous when Britain and America met for the first time after the War of Independence.
+George III is represented as a petulant buffoon in the musical but, although he took the loss badly, he was in fact magnanimous when Britain and America met for the first time after the War of Independence.
 As a young man living at Kew, he received tuition in architecture and commissioned the Chinese-inspired Great Pagoda, which was the tallest building in Europe at the time.
 He and Charlotte and their children spent many happy summers at Kew before he was entirely debilitated by mental illness.

 Note: Kew Palace is open between 1 April – 30 September.
 Admission is included in your ticket to Kew Gardens.